7 Latina Poetry Books to Add to Your Collection

 Alma Cardenas allows us a glimpse into her mind with “Groanings from the Desert”, a bilingual collection of poems in both English and Spanish.
 Cardenas wrote all of these works in 2020 between February and October, so there’s plenty of space for everyone to enjoy her thoughts along with her.

-book cover for \u201cGroanings from the Desert\u201d by Alma Cardenas
+Book cover \u201cGroanings from the Desert\u201d by Alma Cardenas

 “The Latinx Poetry Project” by Davina Ferreira